 The Historic Harrison County Courthouse is the center of events, and visitors enjoy the nightly synchronized light and music shows.
 Festival activities take place throughout the city, but much of them take place in the downtown square.
 There is no cost to enjoy the synchronized light and sound show on the courthouse.
 The evening music show begins at 7:10 PM each evening on the Street of Dreams.

-more details about the Wonderland of Lights ... from the Marshall Convention & Visitors Bureau
+more details about the Wonderland of Lights ... from the City of Marshall website

 Marshall offers nearly 1,000 guest rooms in a number of hotels, motels, B&Bs and other types of lodging for those visiting the city.
 Hotels and motels include a Holiday Inn Express, Hampton Inn, Fairfield Inn, LaQuinta Inn, Quality Inn, Comfort Suites, and others.

 It also offers a range of bed & breakfasts, including Rosemont Cottage, Roseville, Pond House at Triple Creek Ranch, Three Oaks, and Wisteria Garden.

 Many popular restaurants offering a variety of cuisines are available in Marshall.
 Always favorites are the Blue Frog Grill at 101 W. Austin Street, Jalapeno Tree, El Chico's, Applebee's and many more.

 Founded in 1841, Marshall is a major city in the East Texas economy, and a large supporter of the arts community and historical preservation.
 It is often called the "Cultural Capital of East Texas".

 Today, Marshall has more than 100 historical markers and medallions, such as the T&P Depot marker (see below), with several sites listed on the National Register of Historic Places.
 Many of Marshall's Victorian homes have been restored, and several function as B&Bs.
 Also fully restored is the Harrison County Courthouse.